SoccerNet/sn-mvfoul/README.md

 pip install -r requirements.txt

 ```

-To start the training, run the following command:
+Unzip the dataset and to start the training, run the following command:

 ```
 python main.py --path "path/to/dataset"